-Ms Murray, our Headteacher is the designated safeguarding lead (DSL) for our school, Deputy DSLs are: Mrs T. Clarke, Deputy Headteachers, Mrs Trickett & Mr McClure, Maths leader, Mrs Underhay, Attendance officer, Miss Jones and EYFS leader, Miss Till.
+Mrs Trickett, our Acting Headteacher is the designated safeguarding lead (DSL) for our school, Deputy DSLs are: Mr McClure, Maths leader, Mrs Underhay, Attendance officer, Miss Jones and EYFS leader, Miss Till.
 They attend training every two years to ensure that the school adheres to all school safeguarding procedures and policies.

-All staff in school undertake safeguarding training which is renewed every three years.
+All staff in school undertake safeguarding training which is renewed every year.

 For Parents and Carers: